delftswa2017/desosa2017/jupyter/chapter.md

 **Figure 2** - *High-level view of Jupyter Notebook.* [[2](#global_view)]

+The high-level view is visualized in Figure 2.
 First, the user interacts with the browser, consequently, a request is sent to the Notebook server.
 This can be either HTTP or WebSocket request.
 If user code has to be executed, the notebook server sends it to the kernel in [ZeroMQ](http://zeromq.org/) messages.
 The kernel returns the results of the execution.
 At last, the notebook server returns an HTML page to the user.
 When the user saves the document, it is sent from the browser to the notebook server.
 The server saves it on disk as a JSON file with a `.ipynb` extension.
 This notebook file contains the code, output and markdown notes. [[2](#global_view)]

 #### Module Structure Model